 - A page server on the server node (if one does not exist already for the remote node).
-This allows the session to access a repository extent on the server node. - A page server on the remote node (if one does not already exist for a previous login), to allow the Stone to start or access a shared page cache on the remote client node. - A shared page cache monitor on the remote node, to manage the remote cache on the client's node.
+This allows the session to access a repository extent on the server node. - A page server on the remote node (if one does not already exist for a previous login), to allow the Stone to start or access a shared page cache on the remote client node.
+The free frame page servers for the remote cache are threads within this process.

+• A shared page cache monitor on the remote node, to manage the remote cache on the client's node.